-Every manager of stands at events wants to know how to maximise event investment.
+Every manager of of a stand at events wants to know how to maximise event investment.
 The challenge is that events absorb time and money.
 That’s especially true if you’re exhibiting.
 It takes time to set up.
 It takes money for the stand and event collateral.
 And, if you have a big stand, you’ll need proportionately more in terms of visual aids and support.

 Having done shows such as the Cannes Duty Free show, Miami Duty Free show, UK Motor show and the GQ show in my professional life, I feel reasonably qualified to write about a subject that drives me mad.